nate-thegrate/vegan-chef/README.md

 Fortunately, the research we do have seems to show that when consumed in moderation, it's really helpful for digestion & for keeping your blood sugar in control.

-I bought Allulose on [Amazon](https://www.amazon.com/gp/product/B08PY5ZJTX), and for some reason the grains are much finer than sugar or erythritol—almost a powder but not quite.
-Probably shouldn't make a huge difference in most recipes, but I still thought it'd be good to mention.
+I [bought some Allulose](#allulose-1) a little while back, and I noticed that for some reason, the grains are much finer than sugar or erythritol—almost a powder but not quite.
+It probably shouldn't make a huge difference in most recipes, but I still thought it'd be good to mention.

 #### Aspartame
 - 200 times sweeter than sugar